France · · 17 min read

 Bordeaux

-Bordeaux is a beautiful port town of 239,000 people lying along the Gironde river.
+Bordeaux is a beautiful port town of 239,000 people lying along the Gironde River.

 Surrounded by some of France’s most famous wine country, located just 45 minutes to an hour from the Atlantic Ocean and miles of beautiful beaches, Bordeaux is well located for broader travel, only a 3-hour train ride to Paris, and 3 hours from the Pyrenees Mountains and the border of Spain.